sulcseduards/03-2019/README.md

 * Look at the existing examples for tests in [`fun.test.ts`](https://github.com/codelex-io/frontend-training/blob/master/exercises/minesweeper/react-minesweeper/src/fun.test.ts).
   - Implement a suite of tests that would describe the expected behavior for the `stateAfterClick` function.
 Describe how state should update when user clicks on fields with 0 bombs around them, where surrounding fields should be revealed automatically.
   - Improve the implementation of `stateAfterClick` function ensuring that your tests pass.

+## JS Classes & Objects exercises (deadline August 3rd)

+* Complete [Exercise #4](https://github.com/codelex-io/frontend-syllabus/tree/master/js-basics/exercises#exercise-4) together with working unit test and add it to your *js-exercises* repository under medium exercises;
+* Complete [Video Store](https://github.com/codelex-io/javascript-exercises/tree/master/src/exercises/oop/video-store) in your repository;
+* **Give me more!** - complete [Flight Planner](https://github.com/codelex-io/frontend-syllabus/tree/master/js-basics/exercises#exercise-6) in your repository.

+Complete the tasks in a new branch called `classes-and-objects` and create PR to your teacher.